ENCCS/julia-for-hpc/content/performant-code.rst

       using ProfileView
       @profview lap2d!(u, unew)

-      # if you get a warning like "both ProfileView and VSCodeServer export '@profview'", you can use the following expression
+      # if you get a warning like "both ProfileView and VSCodeServer export '@profview'",
+      # you can use the following expression:
       # VSCodeServer.@profview lap2d!(u, unew)

    We can also look at the same information in a flamegraph by clicking the little fire button next to the search area.
    We should now be able to conclude that ``setindex!`` and ``getindex`` functions inside ``lap2d!`` take most of the time.

    It should be noted that there are only addition and multiplication operations in the ``lap2d!`` function, and these operations just run limited CPU cycles.
    A time-demanding example is provided in `this page <https://www.julia-vscode.org/docs/dev/userguide/profiler/>`_.